gwastro/pycbc_wferrors_plugin/README.md

 [pycbc-waveform](https://pycbc.org/pycbc/latest/html/waveform.html)
 module.
 There are two waveform error parametrizations: one uses absolute errors in phase, while the other uses relative errors in phase.
 Both parametrization uses relative errors in Amplitude.
-The description of these parametrizations can be found in the companion paper.
+The description of these parametrizations can be found in the companion paper: [arXiv:2502.17400](https://arxiv.org/abs/2502.17400)

 To see how it can be used, please refer to the [examples](examples) folder.
 It